 The Paralympics are a major international sporting event for athletes with disabilities, comparable to the Olympics.
 The Paralympics are held in two events, summer and winter, alternating every two years.
 The Paralympics include many of the same events as the Olympics, such as:

-- Optical Illusion Brain Challenge: If you have Extra Sharp Eyes Find the Word Shout among Spout in 12 Secs
+- Optical Illusion Eye Test: If you have Sharp Eyes Find the Number 340 in 10 Secs

-- Can you spot 2 Apples hiding among these Birds within 22 Seconds?
-Explanation and Solution to the Hidden Apples Cup Optical Illusion
+- Can You Spot 348 among 398 in 30 Seconds?
+Explanation and Solution to the Optical Illusion

 - Winter sports: Alpine skiing, cross-country skiing, biathlon